Randi-f/Randi-f/README.md

-- 🔭 I’m currently working on using KEYBERT to extract keywords from essays.
+- 🔭 I’m currently working on building my own java projects.
-- 🌱 I’m currently learning python and java.
+- 🌱 I’m currently learning python and C++.
 - 👯 I’m looking to collaborate on developing software for students to test themselves as a present for my teacher on Sep 10th![here](https://github.com/Randi-f/SELF-TEST)
 - 💬 Ask me about anything... [here](https://github.com/Randi-f/randi-f.github.io/issues)
 - 📫 How to reach me: Lucifer_1412@bupt.edu.cn